-We invited one of Europe's recognised experts in strategic and revenue marketing, Zineb Layachi.
+InnMid organised an online workshop covering an important topic for all startups - marketing.
+As a special guest we invited one of Europe's recognised experts in strategic and revenue marketing Zineb Layachi.

 Zineb Layachi is a CMO advisor for many tech startups, driving direct sales and growing revenues through marketing techniques.
 She is also a co-founder of PitchSlap, a weekly startup pitching show.

-At the beginning of the webinar, Zineb shared her 5 essential marketing tips for tech startups based on her personal trial and error experience:
+We want to recap the most insightful parts of the workshop, starting with 5 essential marketing tips for tech startups based on personal trial and error experience:

 1. Always look for the feedback!

 Your customers, just as you, have constant conversations in their heads.
 Your goal is to join into that conversation, naturally.
 Don’t interrupt their trail of thought with marketing and business jargon they wouldn’t fully understand, instead talk to your customers and most importantly listen, their feedback is priceless!

 Whenever a new product launches, there is always default positioning (an e-mail service presents itself as such).
 But that is not an obligatory direction for it to move!
 Think about the possibilities for your tech product or service to be something different.
 In the end, you e-mail service may become a chat app, or something completely new.
 But keep in mind that the new positioning for your startup must fit and be done deliberately!

 Unless your headline is worth someone's time, nobody will click on it and your content will not be consumed.
 Your headline is the first thing your consumers are gonna see and it’s job is to make them read the second!
 Remember that people who visit your content are just like you and I, so it is important to think about what kind of headline would be worth your time!